 When you take a stroll around the place, the bright combination of red walls and murals is something that will catch your attention.
 Chinese lanterns occupy a massive portion of the temple’s area on Chinese New Year, and traditional Chinese lion dances take the stage.

 The Chinese descents visit the temple regularly for prayers and rituals.
-During Lunar New Year, the constant wafts of incense smoke from the altars add the spiritual atmosphere in the air.
+During Lunar New Year, the constant wafts of incense smoke from the altars add a spiritual atmosphere to the air.

 Like This Post?
 Pin it!